 It was during this period of caring for her children alone that she wrote her first novel, Love’s Conflict.
 The children were suffering from scarlet fever and she wrote in order to distract herself from “sad thoughts”.
 The novel was published by Bentley and Son in 1865, with modest success, and was quickly followed by Too Good for Him and Woman Against Woman in the same year.

-She set for herself an astonishing pace and managed to maintain it throughout her career, penning around 90 novels.
+Marryat set for herself an astonishing pace and managed to maintain it throughout her career, writing 68 novels.
 The critical reception was mixed, with many reviewers alarmed by the themes of marital cruelty, adultery and alcoholism.
 Marryat rejected accusations of sensationalism, maintaining that she wrote from experience.
 It is no wonder, therefore, that her marriage broke down and she separated from her husband.